open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 * **speaking or sending multi-media events** (publicly or privately)
   * _utterance_  - An 'utterance' spoken or whispered from one conversant to some or all participants
-  * _context_ - Optional additinal text or media to  accompanying an utterance.
+  * _context_ - Optional additional text or media to accompany an utterance.

 * **joining or leaving conversations**
   * _invite_ - A conversant is invited to join the conversation.